-§62.
+¶55.
 Section 1(b).
 Work Year

-¶63.
-The work year for this bargaining unit consists of two separate categories: the twelvemonth work year and the ten-month work year.
+- ¶56.
+The work year for this bargaining unit consists of two separate categories: the twelve- month work year and the ten-month work year.
 Intertwined with the concept of "work year" is the concept of "vacation" time off and time off for school holidays.
-Bargaining unit members shall be entitled to take as vacation time the Christmas recess and the Spring recess, as well as additional days within their work year as defined in Article I, Section 7(d), which exceed their prescribed number of working days, as defined in said Section, upon appropriate notice to the Superintendent and subject to the provisions of Section 3 below.
+Bargaining unit members shall be entitled to take as vacation time the Christmas recess and the Spring recess, as well as additional days within their work year as defined in Article I, Section 6(d), which exceed their prescribed number of working days, as defined in said Section, upon appropriate notice to the Superintendent and subject to the provisions of Section 3 below.
+All administrators must notify the Superintendent or his/her designee for all absences, including sick days, vacation days, snow days, or partial work days in order to ensure proper school staffing and coverage.
+In addition, an administrator who takes time off for the above-mentioned reasons is expected to include all time off taken in any electronic system of record utilized by the Boardso that there is a record of time off taken. - ¶57.

-¶64.
 Within the framework of the above guidelines, the work year for the bargaining unit positions is as follows:

-POSITION

-WORK YEAR
+POSITION WORK YEAR 2

+High School Principal 12 months

+Middle School Building

+Principal,

+7

-High School Principal Middle School Building Principal, High School Vice Principal, Middle School House Principal and all 12-month Supervisors 12 months
+High School Vice Principal, Middle School Vice Principal PreK-8 Principal PK-5 Principal and all 12-month Supervisors,

-[65.
-Twelve-month administrators shall work two hundred and twenty three (223) days.
+¶58.
+Twelve-month administrators shall work two hundred and twenty four (224) days.